mitchness/DoorDilemma/README.md

 LARRY bursts in.
 The RECEPTIONIST, chipper but fake, looks up.

                 RECEPTIONIST
          Oh.
 Mr. David.
-We gave your slot away.
+We just gave your slot away.
 You were ten minutes late.
 So...

                 LARRY
          Ten minutes?!
 That’s nothing!
 Ten minutes is not late, that’s... human.